-During fiscal 2024, the Company anticipates continued uncertainty and volatility in commodity costs, particularly with respect to certain raw materials, transportation, energy, and tariffs due to potential macroeconomic events, including global economic sanctions and the lingering effect of the global pandemic caused by COVID-19.
+During fiscal 2025, the Company anticipates continued uncertainty and volatility in commodity costs, particularly with respect to certain raw materials, transportation, energy, and tariffs due to potential macroeconomic events, including global economic sanctions.
 The Company also anticipates continued and possibly increased supply chain disruptions from both domestic and international suppliers.
-Due in part to volatile transportation and energy costs, we may incur higher commodity costs in fiscal 2024.
+Due in part to volatile transportation and energy costs, we may incur higher commodity costs in fiscal 2026.
 For more information, please see the section below entitled "Inflation and Future Change in Prices."